-JDE GENERAL LEDGER PROCESSING (Addendum A, Flowchart Item 2)
+SAP General Ledger System Processing (Addendum A, Flowchart Item 2)

-Journal entries to record monthly transactions, such as interest accruals, amortizations, cash transactions, receivables setup, etc., are entered directly into JDE using the JDE journal entry input screens.
-These journal entries also include the journal entries to record overheads on nonregulated business activities (see Section VIII).
+Journal entries to record monthly transactions such as interest accruals, amortizations, cash transactions, receivables setup, etc., are entered directly into SAP using the SAP journal entry input screens.
+These journal entries also include the journal entries to record overheads on non-regulated business activities (see Section VII).

-All of the transactions from the above processes are gathered together in JDE.
-Once all the transactions are recorded in JDE there are multiple processing steps within JDE, including Service Billings and Utility Allocations.
-These steps specifically affect regulated services and nonregulated business activities and are detailed separately on the following pages.
+Once all the transactions from the processes identified above are recorded in SAP, there are multiple processing steps within SAP, including settlements and assessments.
+These processes affect regulated services and non-regulated business activities and are detailed separately on the following pages.

-SERVICE BILLING (Addendum A, Flowchart Item 3)
+Settlements and Assessments (Addendum A, Flowchart Item 3)